Landmark Legal Foundation: Leadership and staff

 Kansas City attorney Jerald L. Hill served as president of Landmark Legal from 1985 to 1997.
 From 1997 to 2018, Mark Levin served as president.
-Since 2018, Pete Hutchison has been president of Landmark Legal.
+Since 2018, attorney Pete Hutchison has been president of Landmark Legal.

 A former White House official during the presidency of Ronald Reagan, Levin joined Landmark in 1991 and previously served as director of legal policy and the foundation's Washington-based Center for Civil Rights before becoming president.
 In 2001 the American Conservative Union awarded Levin its Ronald Reagan Award for his work with Landmark Legal.
 Levin would go on to become a bestselling author and host of the nationally syndicated talk radio program The Mark Levin Show and Fox News Channel program Life, Liberty & Levin; after stepping down as president, he continues to serve Landmark Legal as a member of its board of directors.

 After serving in the Equal Employment Opportunity Commission under Clarence Thomas, Clint Bolick served as the director of Landmark Legal's Center for Civil Rights from 1988 to 1991.
-In seeking an alternative to affirmative action, Bolick advocated that "the conservative cause on civil rights was better served by identifying blacks, not whites, as its beneficiaries," wrote Steven M. Teles in 2008.
+In seeking an alternative to affirmative action, Bolick advocated that "the conservative cause on civil rights was better served by identifying blacks, not whites, as its beneficiaries," wrote Steven Teles in 2008.
 Bolick went on to become co-founding vice president at the Institute for Justice and Associate Justice of the Arizona Supreme Court.

 Former U.S. Attorney General Edwin Meese also serves on the board of directors.
 The foundation's advisory board includes Hillsdale College president Larry P. Arnn and syndicated columnist and George Mason University economics professor Walter E. Williams.

 Organization and funding

-The Landmark Legal Foundation is a 501(c)(3) organization.
+The Landmark Legal Foundation is a 501(c)(3) non-profit organization.
 As of 2017, Landmark Legal had an annual budget of nearly $1.6 million, with nearly 99 percent of funding coming from charitable contributions.
 Landmark Legal does not accept government funding.

 In the 1990s, Richard Mellon Scaife was a major donor to Landmark Legal.
 Scaife gave $525,000 to Landmark Legal in 1997.
 The Coors brewing family of Colorado has also donated to Landmark Legal.
+Billionaire businessman Timothy Mellon supported Landmark Legal; in 2016, he offered donations to the Foundation for each download of his autobiography.